 Why Use a Password Manager?

-Some folks may be happy with their existing systems that rely on their memory or maintaining a password list on their computer.
+Some folks may be happy with their existing systems that rely on their memory or maintain a password list on their computer.
 That used to work when we needed to track a few passwords and only on computers.
 Sadly, some people think they are safe because they delete their web browser history.
 Sorry, there is no correlation.

 Password Manager Benefits